agiacalone/cecs-326-su25-01-syllabus-10187/README.md

 ### Academic Honesty

 There is zero tolerance for cheating, plagiarism, or any other act of violation of Academic Integrity Policy.
 Work that you submit is assumed to be original unless your source material is documented appropriately, using proper citation.
 Using the ideas or words of another person, even a peer, or a web site, as if it were your own, is plagiarism.
 Any individual or group caught cheating on homework, lab assignments, or any exam/quiz will be subjected to full extent of academic actions allowed under University regulations.
 At a minimum, any student caught violating Academic Integrity Policy will receive no credit for the work concerned and one grade lower letter grade.
-To learn more about the University policy on Cheating and Plagiarism, visit: [Academic Integrity Regarding Cheating and Plagiarism](https://www.csulb.edu/academic-senate/policy-academic-integrity-regarding-cheating-and-plagiarism)
+To learn more about the University policy on Cheating and Plagiarism, visit: [Academic Integrity Regarding Cheating and Plagiarism](https://www.csulb.edu/academic-senate/policy-academic-integrity-regarding-cheating-and-plagiarism). **Sharing code with your peers is considered plagarism!**.

 ### Ethical Use of Artificial Intelligence (Large Language Models) in Coursework
 Students are encouraged to explore and utilize Artificial Intelligence (AI) tools to enhance their learning experience.
 However, the use of AI must align with the principles of academic integrity and ethical conduct.
 AI tools may be used for tasks such as brainstorming, editing, or coding assistance, provided their use is transparently disclosed and does not misrepresent the student's own understanding or effort.
 Unauthorized use of AI to complete assignments, plagiarize content, or generate work without proper attribution is prohibited and will be treated as a violation of academic integrity policies.
 If you are uncertain about whether a particular use of AI is permitted, please consult the instructor before proceeding.